Calf pain: identify the causes and treat them correctly

 Acupressure is an ancient healing method that can also be used for calf pain.
 The idea behind it: Ancient teachings describe meridians and energy pathways that run through the body.
 If these pathways are blocked, then illnesses and also pain can occur.
 Pain is therefore usually caused by a blockage.
 Accordingly, the goal is to remove blockages and restore the flow of energy.

 Acupressure involves applying pressure to various areas of the body and stimulating the acupressure points in the body.
-This is to free the energy pathways in the body and relieve pain.
+This is intended to free the energy pathways in the body and relieve pain.

 How does acupressure work for calf pain?